DynCoder/geneak/README.md

 ## Features
 #### The software should have at least the following features:
 - Draw a tree in the software
-- Draw a tree following input (see below for example)
+- Generate a formula from input (see example below)
-- Give a formula from input (the example below in reverse)
+- Save the formula to a `.gnk` file
 - Open `.gnk` files

 ##### Example: